ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Motivation and Challenges

 \subsection{The Adaptive Deficit of Static Schedulers Under Dynamic Workloads}

-Online service workloads are volatile and unpredictable, fluctuating in intensity and priority distribution.
-For scheduler design, two key decisions must be made in each iteration: (1) \textit{request admission order} and (2) \textit{batch capacity}.
-Regarding the first, existing studies predominantly adopt fixed scheduling policies such as first-come-first-served (FCFS)~\cite{vllm}, earliest-deadline-first (EDF)~\cite{bros, fairbatching}, or shortest-job-first (SJF)~\cite{fastserve, learning_to_rank} and their variants, where FCFS can be viewed as a special case of EDF with uniform deadlines among requests.
-As for the second, existing inference engines such as vLLM~\cite{vllm} and xLLM~\cite{liu2025xllm} typically predefine a static token budget (e.g., \texttt{max\_num\_batched\_tokens} in vLLM) or batch size limit (e.g., \texttt{max\_num\_seqs} in vLLM) and maintain it unchanged throughout scheduling.
-We show that static ordering policies lack adaptability to changing workloads, and their effectiveness depends on appropriate batch capacity.
+For scheduler design, each iteration must make two key decisions: (1) \textit{request admission order} and (2) \textit{batch capacity}.
+For the first, existing studies predominantly adopt fixed scheduling policies, such as FCFS~\cite{vllm}, earliest-deadline-first (EDF)~\cite{bros, fairbatching}, and shortest-job-first (SJF)~\cite{fastserve, learning_to_rank}, as well as their variants.
+For the second, existing inference engines such as vLLM~\cite{vllm} and xLLM~\cite{liu2025xllm} typically predefine a static token budget (e.g., \texttt{max\_num\_batched\_tokens} in vLLM) or sequence limit (e.g., \texttt{max\_num\_seqs} in vLLM) and keep it unchanged throughout scheduling.
+However, online workloads are volatile and unpredictable, with both request intensity and priority mix varying over time (Figure~\ref{fig:multi_priority_load}).
+We show that static ordering policies often lack sufficient adaptability, and their effectiveness is sensitive to chosen batch capacity.